 - examination, diagnosis and treatment of an injury or illness;

 - injections;

 - Diagnostic Services, such as X-rays

-- nutritional counseling (see page 21);
+- nutritional counseling (see page 20);

-- a Provider's visit to your home or Skilled Nursing Facility;

 - Surgery; and

-- therapy services (see page 23).
+- therapy services (see page 22).

 Some office visit services may fall under your Preventive Services benefit.

 We do not cover immunizations that the law mandates an employer to provide.
 General Exclusions in Chapter Three also apply.